millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

    1 & 5 & 2 & 3
     \end{array} \right]

 we would create a list with three elements.
-The first element will be the list ``[1, 2, 3, 4]``, which we think of as the first row of the matrix.
+The first element will be the list ``[1, 2, 3, 4]``, which we consider the first row of the matrix.
 The second element in our list will be ``[-5, -6, -7, -8]``, representing the second row, and so on.

 .. note::
     In NumPy, both arrays *and* matrices are created using ``np.array()``.